dbpedia/databus-maven-plugin/README.md

 The configuration is documented in the example pom.xml: https://github.com/dbpedia/databus-maven-plugin/blob/master/example/animals/pom.xml

-Once you have downloaded the pom.xml from this project and configured it properly, you can use the maven commands as specified in the phases, e.g. `mvn databus:validate`, `mvn databus:test-data`, `mvn databust:metadata`, `mvn databus:package-export`
+Once you have downloaded the pom.xml from this project and configured it properly, you can use the maven commands as specified in the phases, e.g. `mvn databus:validate`, `mvn databus:test-data`, `mvn databus:metadata`, `mvn databus:package-export`

 # Documentation of available plugins